The Decemberists The King is Dead

 The King is Dead

-After the ambitious The Hazards of Love, the Decemberists’ sixth studio album was a much more straightforward effort, with a succinct ten tracks and forty minutes of running time.
+After the ambitious The Hazards of Love, the Decemberists’ sixth studio album was a much more straightforward effort.
+There are a succinct ten tracks and forty minutes of running time.
 After sounding primarily British for most of their career, The King Is Dead is steeped in American tradition.

-R.E.M.’s Peter Buck and the duo of Gillian Welch and David Rawlings all guest, and these collaborators are a good indication of the sound of the resulting album; The King Is Dead is reminiscent of R.E.M.’s melodic, low-key albums from the 1980’s and of the plaintive Americana of Welch’s solo albums.
+R.E.M.’s Peter Buck and the duo of Gillian Welch and David Rawlings all guest.
+These collaborators are a good indication of the sound of the resulting album; The King Is Dead is reminiscent of R.E.M.’s melodic, low-key albums from the 1980s and of the plaintive Americana of Welch’s solo albums.

 There are plenty of great songs – the fun hoe-down of ‘Rox In The Box’, the insistent ‘Down By The Water’, and the low-key, pretty ‘January Hymn’.
 The only misfit is ‘This Is Why We Fight’ – it’s a good song, but doesn’t fit the pastoral mood of the remainder of the disc.